Great Lakes Mussel Watch Supports the President’s Great Lakes Restoration Initiative

 What We Did and Are Doing

-Following the inception of the Great Lakes Restoration Initiative (GLRI) to address the significant environmental issues plaguing the Great Lakes region, Mussel Watch expanded its regional monitoring activities in the Great Lakes in 2009 to include all U.S. Areas of Concern (AOCs) in the region.
+Following the inception of the Great Lakes Restoration Initiative (GLRI) to address the significant environmental issues plaguing the Great Lakes region, Mussel Watch expanded its regional monitoring activities in the Great Lakes in 2009 to include all types of land use.
 This enhanced effort falls under the 'Toxic Substances and Areas of Concern' focus area outlined in the GLRI Action Plan.
-The overall objective of the expanded monitoring is to assess remediation effectiveness and provide relevant biological data to support decision making for Beneficial Use Impairment (BUI) removal and subsequent delisting of AOCs.
-The stated objective is being met through a phased approach using a suite of mussel and sediment indicators at newly established sites within AOCs and by leveraging the long-term monitoring data at reference sites for meaningful interpretation of AOC status and recovery.
+The overall objective of the expanded monitoring is to assess remediation effectiveness and provide new information on contaminants of emerging concern and effects-based indicators.
+The stated objective is being met through a phased approach using a suite of mussel and sediment indicators and by leveraging the long-term monitoring data at reference sites for meaningful interpretation with respect to various land use types.